-The CTE values for the Al-Ni-Co rich, Fe-Cr rich and Al2.75CoCrFeNi are presented in Figure 12.
-The Fe-Cr rich and Al2.75CoCrFeNi alloys exhibit the same CTE values between 300-1350oC and have slope change at 1256oC caused by shrinkage in the samples.
-On the other hand, the Al-Ni-Co rich sample has the same CTE as Fe-Cr rich and Al2.75CoCrFeNi alloys up to 450oC.
-Above 450oC the alloy exhibits lower CTE and its slope changes at 1033oC also due to shrinkage.
-Chou et al. [27] studied the thermophysical and electrical properties in AlxCoCrFeNi (0 ≤ x ≤ 2) high-entropy alloys, reporting that the AlxCoCrFeNi alloys are ferromagnetic and that there is an additional portion of expansion due to magnetic ordering.
-They also reported that the thermal expansion of the CTE of the BCC phase in Alx(1.25≤ x≤2)CoCrFeNi decreases for 13.35 (10-6/K) to 12.85 ((10-6/K) in the temperature range of 423-773K, which is reasonably close to our results.
-These differences would add a significant amount of about 0.6% to the stresses between A2 and B2 phases and will contribute to the suppression of the B2-A2 phase transformation if the alloy is cooled down.
-In the case where the phase transformation is opposite, meaning A2 transforms to B2, theses contraction stress will enhance phase transformation.
+Figure 12 shows the CTEs for the B2 (Al-Ni-Co-rich) and A2 (Fe-Cr-rich) phases and the alloy Al2.75CoCrFeNi.
+The A2 phase and Al2.75CoCrFeNi have the same CTEs between 300 and 1350 °C and the CTE-vs-temperature slope changes at 1256 °C because the sample shrinks.
+Conversely, the B2 phase has the same CTE as the A2 phase and Al2.75CoCrFeNi up to 450 °C but, at higher temperatures, the B2 phase has a smaller CTE, and the CTE-vs-temperature slope changes at 1033 °C because of shrinkage.
+Chou et al. [27] studied the thermophysical and electrical properties of AlxCoCrFeNi (0 ≤ x ≤ 2) HEAs and reported that the AlxCoCrFeNi alloys are ferromagnetic and that additional expansion occurs due to magnetic ordering.
+They also reported that the CTE in the bcc phase of Alx(1.25≤ x≤2)CoCrFeNi decreases from 13.35 ×10−6 K−1 to 12.85 ×10−6 K−1 from 423 to 773 K, which is reasonably consistent with the present results.
+These differences would add a significant amount of about 0.6% to the stresses between the A2 and B2 phases and will contribute to the suppression of the B2-to-A2 phase transformation upon cooling the alloy.
+For the A2-to-B2 phase transformation, this contraction stress promotes the phase transformation.